rocket-pool/old.docs.rocketpool.net/src/guides/node/quickstart.md

 ## Step 1: prep the server

 Make sure your server is accessible and ready to go with a non-root user.
-For inspiration see [this script suite on Gitrhub]( https://github.com/actuallymentor/vps-setup-ssh-zsh-pretty ).
+For inspiration see [this script suite on Github]( https://github.com/actuallymentor/vps-setup-ssh-zsh-pretty ).

 Make sure that if you use a firewall you open the Rocketpool ports, if behind a NAT forward them to your box as well.